www.BillSmithBooks.com BillSmithBooks.com

 Eventually, you'll learn to love editing and revising: it's a chance to make a story great.
 You'll look forward to rolling up your sleeves and rewriting, making changes, adding details, deleting the fluff...in transforming your idea into a real story.

 Most people are unaware of this process because they only see the finished product.
-Let me assure you: Every outstanding book involves a trail of flawed drafts, false starts and revisions.
+Let me assure you: Every outstanding book involves a trail of flawed drafts, false starts, and revisions.

 (Except for Anne Rice.
 She says she gets it perfect the very first time through.
 I don't believe her for a second.)